-Uses and purposes Uses and purposes Uses Author ization Graphic illustrations 1 - National Commission (for national content) Type of Logo the NatCom can use Use of the Logo by the NatCom is authorized by NatCom can authorize the use of the Logo for Type of Logo the NatCom can authorize Logo to be used and/or authorized by the NatCom Non-commercial publications Communication materials Website, social media, apps, etc. Communication products such as T-shirts, bags, umbrellas (non-merchandising, exceptionally for special events) Stationery UNESCO/World Heritage logo with text "World Heritage in [Country name]" Statutory use Local government authorities and site managing authorities.
-UNESCO/World Heritage logo with text "World Heritage in +country" United Nations Educational, Scientific and Cuitural Organization Vorid Heritage in Switzerland

-Uses and purposes Uses Authori zation Graphic illustrations 1 - National Commission (continued) Type of Logo the NatCom can use Use of the Logo by the NatCom is authorized by NatCom can authorize the use of the Logo for Type of Logo the NatCom can authorize Logo to be used and/or authorized by the NatCom Website, social media, apps, etc. when space is limited Communication products as a graphic element or when space is limited Stationery Any other applicable case according to the Operational Guidelines Statutory use World Heritage site management authority World Heritage Emblem or 🕥
+Users and purposes Us es Auth orization Graphic illustrations National Commission and Agencies (Designated National Authorities) (for national content) Type of Logo the NatCom and Agencies (Designated National Authorities) can use Use of the Logo by the NatCom and Agencies (Designated National Authorities) is authorized by NatCom and Agencies (Designated National Authorities) can authorize the use of the Logo for Type of Logo the NatCom and Agencies (Designated National Authorities) can authorize Logo to be used and/or authorized by the NatCom and Agencies (Designated National Authorities) Non-commercial publications Communication materials Website, social media, apps, etc. Communication products such as T-shirts, bags, umbrellas (non-merchandising, exceptionally for special events) Stationery UNESCO-World Heritage logo with text "World Heritage in [Country name]" Statutory use Local and national government authorities and site managing authorities UNESCO-World Heritage logo with text "World Heritage in + country" Unesco World Heritage in Bulgaria Website, social media, apps, etc. when space is limited Communication products as a graphic element or when space is limited Stationery Any other applicable case according to the Operational Guidelines World Heritage Emblem Statutory use World Heritage site management authority & relevant national or local government authority.
+World Heritage Emblem or O